If you are the victim of Sexual Assault, you should call 911 and Campus Security (731) 697-9765.

 Lane College also reserves the right to hold its students and employees accountable for acts of sexual assault at all times and places.
 The jurisdiction of the Lane College Sexual Assault Policy includes campus property, off-campus property, as well as any College-sponsored event which takes place off-campus (i.e., athletic event, concert tour, trip, conference, retreat, etc.).
 The jurisdiction of this policy also includes any conduct which occurs off-campus which is deemed to have a negative impact on the campus.

-When a report of sexual assault is filed with the Office of Student Affairs, the following hearing procedures will be followed:
+When a report of sexual assault is filed with the Lane College Title IX Coordinator, the following hearing procedures will be followed:

-1. When applicable, the accused student will receive a written notification of the charge(s) against him/her or the alleged violation.
-The notice will cite the accuser/complainant, witnesses, date, time, and place of the hearing.
+1. When applicable, the respondent (accused student) will receive a written notification of the charge(s) against him/her or the alleged violation.
+The notice will cite the complainant (accuser), date, time, and place of the hearing

-Judicial Councils are fact-finding bodies and their hearings are not intended to simulate a court of law.
-Therefore, the parties involved present at the hearings of any judicial body will be the following: the accused, the accuser, witnesses, and representatives for the accused and accuser.
+The Faculty/Student Disciplinary Committee is a fact-finding body and their hearings are not intended to simulate a court of law.
+Therefore, the parties involved present at the hearings will be the following:

-At least a quorum of the members of the judicial body must be present.
+The respondent (accused), the complainant (accuser), witnesses, and advisors and representatives for the respondent and complainant.
+At least a quorum of the members of the Faculty/Student Disciplinary Committee must be present.
 No person shall attend the hearing that is not herein defined.
-If an open hearing is desired by the accused, she/he should make this request to the Chair of the judicial council within 24 hours prior to the start of the hearing.
-If a member of the judicial body is responsible for a case being brought before the judicial body, that member must disqualify herself/himself from the case.
+If a member of the Faculty/Student Disciplinary Committee is responsible for a case being brought before the Faculty/Student Disciplinary Committee, that member must disqualify herself/himself from the case.

 GUIDELINES FOR CONDUCTING THE HEARING